yosuzuk/playground/README.md

 - D: ES6's "system.import" is not supported by Webpack 1 (it kind of works with "require.ensure" but is limited to a static context)
 - E: OK
 - F: TODO
+- G: OK (the "import" for a module in "sample-dependency-amd" works without configuration)

 ## Steps to reproduce this setup